astronomer/docs/software_versioned_docs/version-0.34/secrets-backend.md

 :::tip

 Setting Airflow connections with secrets requires knowledge of how to generate Airflow connection URIs.
-If you plan to store Airflow connections on your secrets backend, see the [Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html#connection-uri-format) for guidance on how to generate a connection URI.
+If you plan to store Airflow connections on your secrets backend, see the [Apache Airflow® documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html#connection-uri-format) for guidance on how to generate a connection URI.

 :::